helenahartmann/awesome-PhD/README.md

 ### Infographics and Cheatsheets

 - [CHOOSE YOUR PLOT](https://www.linkedin.com/posts/opensourcecommunity_data-datastorytelling-datascience-activity-6879744977417592832-9y4J): No idea how to best plot your data?
 Have a look at this image.
+- [DOWNLOAD SCIENTIFIC PAPERS](https://twitter.com/AStrasser116/status/1576648460194807808?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Many roads lead to you being able to read a scientific paper...check your options in this handy flowchart.
 - [ETYMOLOGY OF THE BRAIN](https://twitter.com/etymology_nerd/status/1515312745125584896?s=20): Want to know how some parts of the brain got their names?
 Check out this cool image.
 - [JUPYTER NOTEBOOK CHEATSHEET](https://www.edureka.co/blog/wp-content/uploads/2018/10/Jupyter_Notebook_CheatSheet_Edureka.pdf)
 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/)